-In 1938, Frances took up permanent residence at The Cottage, her own home built on the property of The Rocks estate.
-For a time, she sold antiques and produced needlework before giving in to her growing interest in legal medicine.
-Her friendship with George's Harvard classmate, Dr. George Burgess Magrath, medical examiner for Suffolk County in Massachusetts, had already piqued her enthusiasm and her philanthropic spirit—in 1932 she gave $250,000 to Harvard University to create a chair in Legal Medicine, and in 1934 she gave a collection of 1,000 volumes to create the Magrath Library of Legal Medicine.
+In 1938, Frances took up permanent residence at The Cottage, her own home at her parents' summer estate, The Rocks, in New Hampshire.
+For a time, she sold antiques before pursuing her growing interest in legal medicine.
+Her friendship with Dr. George Burgess Magrath, medical examiner for Suffolk County in Massachusetts, had already piqued her enthusiasm and her philanthropic spirit—in 1932 she gave $250,000 to Harvard University to create a chair in Legal Medicine, and in 1934 she gave a collection of 1,000 volumes to create the Magrath Library of Legal Medicine.
 In 1943, New Hampshire appointed her State Police Captain; at the time, she was the only female police captain in the country.
-She created a series of eighteen miniature crime scenes, the Nutshell Studies of Unexplained Death, drawing on the miniature model-making at which she had become quite adept.
+She created a series of twenty miniature crime scenes, the Nutshell Studies of Unexplained Death, drawing on the miniature model-making at which she had become quite adept.
 The models became an essential teaching tool in what became prestigious, biannual seminars, known as the Seminars in Homicide Investigation for State Police.
 Erle Stanley Gardner, the author of the Perry Mason novels and one of the few laymen allowed to attend the seminars, dedicated The Case of the Dubious Bridegroom to her.
 Gardner wrote that Frances Lee had a logical, orderly mind that was suited for police work.
 He described her as a perfectionist, with a warm heart and a keen sense of justice.

 Frances Glessner Lee died at The Rocks on January 27, 1962.
 She was 83.
 Gardner's tribute to her was published on the front page of The Boston Globe.
 Harvard closed the department of legal medicine in 1967.
 Since that time the seminars have been held at the Office of the Chief Medical Examiner for the State of Maryland, and the Nutshell Studies continue to be used as part of the training.